 July 22 - 26, 2022

-In the years between seeing a photo of 10,232 and actually getting myself there, it ended up on Andrew Skurka’s Kings Canyon High Basin Route.
+In the years between seeing a photo of 10,232 and actually getting myself there, the lake ended up as a waypoint on Andrew Skurka’s Kings Canyon High Basin Route.
 This may have increased its summer population a little, but Skurka routes you through the most heinous terrain to get there: 6 miles and 4000 feet (!) up or down the famously forbidding, bushwacking sufferfest of Goddard Creek.
-(That alone may keep the Skurka Effect at bay.)
+(This alone may keep the Skurka Effect at bay.)

 Fortunately, there are slightly less masochistic ways to get there -- but none are quick.
 Amazingly, our itinerary is one of the faster and easier routes, yet it still took us 27 miles, 7000 feet of elevation gain, and a decent amount of complaining to get there.